SC inmate’s luck comes to an end after arrest ends 40 year run from law enforcement

 Wednesday, Jose Romero’s luck came to an end after an arrest in Delaware led to a fingerprint match to his sentence in South Carolina.

-Director Stirling continued, “Apparently he was drunk and loitering outside of an establishment and two days later his fingerprints came back and they arrested him.”
+“Apparently he was drunk and loitering outside of an establishment and two days later his fingerprints came back and they arrested him,” Stirling continued.

 Romero walked away from an Anderson County work detail in December 1979.
 He was serving time for an armed robbery in Aiken County.
 It was an escape that many agencies kept on their radar despite the gap in time.

-“I don’t care if it’s 40 minutes or 40 years we are going to try and find you and that’s what happened here.”
+“I don’t care if it’s 40 minutes or 40 years we are going to try and find you and that’s what happened here,” Stirling said.

 Romero still has 7 to 8 years left on his sentence in South Carolina.
 He will also face an additional 10 to 15 years for the escape.